DnOberon/heimdall/readme.md

 ```

 Let’s run through a quick example based on the problem that started this whole thing - a console application managing a third-party, hidden application.
-I want heimdall to filter the logs that both my application and the hidden one outputs as well as killing my application if it hangs.
+I want heimdall to filter the logs that both my application and the hidden one outputs as well (here we filter for < and > characters as long as there are n + 1 proceeding characters) as killing my application if it hangs.

 Telling heimdall to do that is easy -

 `heimdall --timeout=30m --log --logFilter=<[^<>]+> exportApplication`

 </br>